danielrataj/knarozkam/README.md

 docker-compose -p knarozkam down && docker-compose -p knarozkam up
 ```

 Now you can access the monitor right from URL <http://localhost:8080>.
+Default user/password based on the example is "knarozkam:knarozkam".

 ## Ready to contribute?